Agile-IoT/agile-cpp/Readme.md

 * get the audio from the cloud-based AI platform FIONA and play it through the speaker

 The information about the cloud-based platform FIONA and the client credentials are stored using the AGILE IDM Entity Storage module.
-The code can be found in **org.eclipse.agail.Adele-NEXT**.
+The code can be found in directory **org.eclipse.agail.Adele-NEXT**.

 ## Compiling and running the example tests and the NEXT software